apache/apisix/docs/en/latest/control-api.md

     port: 9090
 ```

+The control API server does not support parameter matching by default, if you want to enable parameter matching in plugin's control API
+you can add `router: 'radixtree_uri_with_parameter'` to the `control` section.

 Note that the control API server should not be configured to listen to the public traffic!

 ## Control API Added via plugin